rueedlinger/kafka-connect-quickstart/README.md

 - **Converters** - provide support for translating between Kafka Connect's runtime data format and the raw payload of the Kafka messages.
 - **Kafka Consumer / Producer Interceptors** - the Producer / Consumer Interceptors ([KIP-42](https://cwiki.apache.org/confluence/display/KAFKA/KIP-42%3A+Add+Producer+and+Consumer+Interceptors))
 can be used to intercept Kafka messages.
 These are part of the Kafka Client API and not Connect Plugins, but can be used to extend Kafka Connect.
+- *Metrics Reporter* can listen as new metrics are created so they can be reported.

 ### Source Connector
 The [`RandomSourceConnector`](src/main/java/ch/yax/connect/quickstart/source) will create random data.
 The output data could look like this: